-In today's world, data is often the most valuable asset possessed by a business, and any significant data loss incident can have devastating consequences as illustrated by a large number of high-profile ransomware attacks that have been sweeping the globe and affecting businesses and organizations of all sizes.
+In today's world, data is your organization's most valuable asset which means that any significant data loss incident can have devastating consequences.
+Consider for example the number of high-profile ransomware attacks that have been sweeping the globe and affecting businesses and organizations of all sizes.

 Choosing the right data backup strategy can be the difference between successful recovery and failure.
-While most modern businesses back up their data, one-third has experienced problems with backup restoration, according to Kroll Ontrack research which surveyed nearly 600 IT administrators.
+While most modern businesses back up their data, one in five are unable to access a working backup of their data, according to Kroll Ontrack research which surveyed nearly 600 IT administrators.

 Your data backup strategy should reflect your needs, budget, and IT resources.
 Some backup strategies may look good on paper, but, unless they align with your business, they may be more trouble than they’re worth.